Our Curriculum Intent

 Underpinning all our work are our core values:

-Wonder Effort Compassion Aspiration Respect Enthusiasm
+Wonder Effort Compassion Aspiration Resilience Enthusiasm

 We follow the National Curriculum.
 In Reception, children are taught the development skills identified in the Early Years Curriculum – life skills that will support their learning and integration into school life.

 The mornings at Oare Primary School consist of daily maths and English with dedicated time to phonics (EYFS/KS1) and daily reading for every age group.

 In the afternoons, we teach Science as well as the foundation subjects: RE, PE, Geography, History, Art, DT, French, PSHE, Computing and Music.

 Recent research into how knowledge is transferred into long-term memory has led us to teach Science and the majority of our foundation subjects in ‘blocks’.
 We feel that this means our learners receive a more focused and immersive learning experience and that it enables their knowledge to become more clearly embedded.

 Block teaching is not implemented in every single curriculum area.
 French is not blocked since it is felt that children make greater progress if they are taught languages on a regular weekly basis.
 Due to practical reasons with hardware, it is not possible to deliver Computing as a block.
 PE is taught twice a week, ensuring children receive the recommended 2 hours of curricular PE each week.